magarena/magarena/release/README.txt

-  wait321 for creating a deck editor and other UI improvements missalexis for creating an application bundle to improve Mac installation goonjamin for contributing a patch that makes Magarena easier to use on touchscreens PhazedOut, Aunukia, nado18, Erkcan Özcan, kdesmond, a. benedict balbuena, spartan vi, Braullynn, mecheng, pcastellazzi, rasdel, Tyrael, hong yie, ember hauler, Hector Marin, drooone, jericho.pumpkin, and Mike for implementing new cards everyone on the CCGHQ forum, http://slightlymagic.net/forum/
+  wait321 for creating a deck editor and other UI improvements missalexis for creating an application bundle to improve Mac installation goonjamin for contributing a patch that makes Magarena easier to use on touchscreens Lodici for improving the duel screen and general UI enhancements PhazedOut, Aunukia, nado18, Erkcan Özcan, kdesmond, a. benedict balbuena, spartan vi, Braullynn, mecheng, pcastellazzi, rasdel, Tyrael, hong yie, ember hauler, Hector Marin, drooone, jericho.pumpkin, Mike, Guest, and ShawnieBoy for implementing new cards everyone on the CCGHQ forum, http://slightlymagic.net/forum/

 Thank you for your support and have fun!